What are the Clone Wars in Star Wars? And what really caused the event? Well, let’s find out!

 This marked the first all-out battle between the Galactic Republic (led by the soon-to-be-Emperor Palpatine) and the Confederacy of Independent Systems (also known as the Separatists).
 The war had been brewing for a long time and was really a proxy war between the Jedi and the Sith, manufactured by Palpatine.

 The reason why a conflict between the Galactic Republic and the Separatists had been overdue was because the Separatists (led by Count Dooku) had been pulling planets away from the Republic increasingly aggressively, and this was escalating friction between the two factions.

 This was intentional because the conflict was designed to give Emperor Palpatine more power through the Emergency Powers Act (as expected from one of the best Star Wars villains of all time) and establish the foundation for the destruction of the Jedi with Order 66.

 Who was involved in the Clone Wars?

-Which Star Wars characters were involved in the Clone Wars?
+Every Star Wars character involved in the Clone Wars:

 - Emperor Palpatine